Love of the Wild in Tanzania

 We encountered a rhinoceros crossing the road in the Ngorongoro Conservation Area.
 Sadly, many rhino species are critically endangered due to poaching for their horns, as the elephants are for their tusks.

 Young male cheetahs have many lessons to learn.
 We encountered two of them in pursuit of a female.
 As they raced across the plains from different directions, the female ran into a thicket, growling in a high pitch.
 The two cheetahs paced around, growling.
-Finally, one of them jumped boldly into the thicket and immediately jumped back out.
+Finally, one of them jumped boldly into the thicket and promptly jumped back out.
 The female was not quite ready for romantic advances.

 Monkey life is the epitome of creature comfort.
 High up in the trees, a mother groomed a baby, then the baby groomed the mother.
 In the meantime, a third monkey came over, lay down before them, and waited his turn.